top of page

 Daily cleaning is fine warm soapy water, ammonia-based household cleaner, or a dedicated countertop cleaner.
 Do avoid window cleaners, however, as they can leave a waxy build-up that dulls the surface.
 Always clean using a circular motion.

-For Stains use a powder with oxalic acid, such as Bar Keepers Friend or Zud.
+For stains, use a powder with oxalic acid, such as Bar Keepers Friend or Zud.
 A solution of half bleach and half water can remove stains.

 Need More Answers?
 Contact Us!